SpaceTrucker2196/DMC_Control/README.md

 Functions:

 <b>Flux</b>
-This is the last read flux capacitor tempature reading.
+This is the last read flux capacitor temperature reading.

 <b>G Forces</b>
 The last read readings for gravitational forces in 3 dimensional space.